hadlaczkyb/RL-SocialAttention/README.md

 successful merge on the highway, or make a left turn at an intersection, as it can not distinguish between situations when merging is considered safe and when it is not.

-In my Master Thesis first, I implement a social-attention architecture with the DQN *reinforcement learning* algorithm based on the *Social Attention for Autonomous Decision-Making in Dense Traffic* article from *Edouard Leurent* and *Jean Mercat*.
+In my Master Thesis first, I implement a social-attention architecture with the DQN (Deep Q-Network) *reinforcement learning* algorithm based on the *Social Attention for Autonomous Decision-Making in Dense Traffic* article from *Edouard Leurent* and *Jean Mercat*.
 With this architecture, the self-driving agent is able to focus, '*pay attention*' to the behaviour of other vehicles in traffic and weight their importance in terms of the current situation.
 This structure is tested in a simulation, where the self-driving vehicle has to make a left turn at an intersection with dense traffic.
-Then, I modify the architecture based on my own idea, to use the self-implemented PPO algorithm for training.
-In my work, the <Python>
-programming language with the <PyTorch> *deep learning* module is used for implementing the attention-based architecture and the reinforcement learning algorithms.
-As simulation environment, the <highway-env> is selected.
+Then, I modify the architecture based on my own idea, to use the self-implemented PPO (Proximal Policy Optimization) algorithm for training.
+In my work, the `Python` programming language with the `PyTorch` *deep learning* module is used for implementing the attention-based architecture and the reinforcement learning algorithms.
+As simulation environment, the `highway-env` is selected.
 This is a simple training environment (or '*gym*') library which is capable of simulating a wide variety of different traffic situations while requiring relatively low computational capacity compared to other, more complex environments.